API Reference

 - Data Merging: When you call

-identify(), any anonymous events tracked before identification are automatically merged to this user - User Lookup: Query and filter data by
+identify(), any anonymous events tracked before identification are automatically merged to this user - User Lookup: Query and filter data by any identifier in the Tappd dashboard

 Best Practices:

-external_idin youridentify()call (it's required) - Use a stable, unique identifier from your system (e.g., database user ID)
+- Use a stable, unique identifier from your system (e.g., database user ID)

 - Call

-identify()after user login/signup to link events to the user - Keep the same
+identify()after user login/signup to link events to the user - Keep identifiers consistent for a user across sessions and devices

 track(eventName, properties?)

 Track a custom event with optional properties.
+Events can be tracked with various identifiers to associate them with customers.

 Parameters: